desmos-labs/desmos/docs/architecture/adr-006-support-multisig-chain-link.md

 ## Context

-In Desmos, `x/profiles` gives users the possibility to link their profile to some external account.
+Currently, the `x/profiles` module gives the users the possibility to link their profile to different external accounts.
+In particular, to link other blockchains accounts to a profile, the following process is used:
+1. the user signs a message with their own private key;
+2. the signature and the signed value are placed inside a `Proof` object;
+3. the `Proof` object is verified inside Desmos to guarantee that the user really owns such account and thus it can be linked successfully to their Desmos profile.

-To link other blockchain account to desmos profile, the user needs to create a chain link by his/her account, passing a signature-based authentication process on chain to make sure the account is under control by him/her.
-Currently, It works properly for single-sig account, but does not support the multisig account.
-This is due to the fact that the `Proof` instance in chain link only stores single signature for a single-sig account, and its `Verify` function of it also only serves single-sig account.
+Currently, this process works properly for single-signature accounts, but it does not support multi-signature accounts.
+This is due to the fact that the `Proof` type only supports signatures made by a single-signature account, and its `Verify` function is only able to verify such signature type.

 ## Decision